02

 After diagnosis and preparation, the batteries are discharged to remove the residual energy.
 We discharge batteries at pack level, but can also discharge at module and cell level.
 Our discharge process takes place in two stages to ensure that the battery does not have any energy left and is safe to handle for the next steps in the process.

-The last step of our discharge process includes deep discharge.
-This is performed using resistors, to ensure that the battery is at O.O voltage as the batteries may have a small voltage increase upon disconnection from the battery electric load unit due to the recovery effect.
-This step is therefore a must follow as we set safety first.
+The second discharge step is the deep discharge.
+The deep discharge is performed using resistors, to ensure that the battery is at O.O voltage as the batteries may have a small voltage increase upon disconnection from the battery load unit due to the recovery effect.
+This step is therefore a must follow.

 Dismantling